 3. Typing in random interests and not checking audience insights

-A person like myself would be classified under male, 24, living in Bangalore and interested in football, game of thrones, person of interest, Jay Abraham etc. and so on.
+A person like myself would be classified under male, 24, living in Bangalore and interested in football, the game of thrones, the person of interest, Jay Abraham etc. and so on.
 This is based on the interactions I have had in the past on Facebook regarding these topics.
 Most of the interactions people have on Facebook are very generic and mainstream.
 Topics like football, movies for example.
 This doesn’t equate to a passionate audience.
 An excited audience in any industry or segment are the ones who are not only interested in the mainstream news but also aware of details.

 Take, for example, if you want to sell a football related product, let’s say a phone cover with logo and emblem of Manchester United.
 Will just targeting Manchester United and Paul Pogba give you the ideal audience?
 Of course not, these are two of the common interests and followed by a lot of people who aren’t hardcore fans of the team.
 But what if you target Gary Neville, Dwight York, Michael Carrick, etc.?
 Not heard of them?
 No problem, a hardcore Manchester United fan would have heard of them, and that is the audience you want to go after.